V4Fire/Client/src/super/i-block/README.md

 #### localEmitter

 The component local event emitter.

 Unlike `selfEmitter`, events that are fired by this emitter cannot be caught "outside" with the `v-on` directive, and these events do not bubble up.
 Also, such events can be listened to by a wildcard mask.

+Note that to detach a listener, you can specify not only a link to the listener, but also the name of the group/label to which the listener is attached.
+By default, all listeners have a group name equal to the event name being listened to.
+If nothing is specified, then all component event listeners will be detached.

 ```typescript
 import iBlock, { component } from 'super/i-block/i-block';